aspose-words/Aspose.Words-Documentation/net/developer-guide/rendering/using-truetype-fonts/manipulating-and-substitution-truetype-fonts/_index.md

       {{< highlight csharp >}}
       fontSettings.SubstitutionSettings.FontConfigSubstitution.Enabled = true;
       {{< /highlight >}}<br>
    1. The next step uses a simple but powerful mechanism called Table substitution rule.
 By default, this feature is active and available for the given operating system.
-Aspose.Words will substitute the font with this rule if it is not substituted with the FontConfig substitution rule.
+Aspose.Words will substitute the font with this rule if it is not substituted with the FontConfig substitution rule.<br>
       Aspose.Words uses XML tables, which define the basic substitution rules for different OS.
 According to the Table substitution rule, the list of substitute font names will be used.<br>
       **XML**<br>
       {{< highlight html >}}